Fifty & Fab

 Regulated Bioidentical Hormone Replacement Therapy

-Again spot the tiny 'r' in front, this is what your GP might refer to as Body Identical HRT and it is regulated, it is body or bio identical and it is the most up to date and safest form of HRT available.
-Usually in gel form rather than tablet (for oestrogen) and the progesterone is either Utrogestan (tablet or vaginal) or some women prefer to have the mirena coil to protect their uterine lining.
+Again spot the tiny 'r' in front, this is what your GP will refer to as Body Identical HRT and it is regulated, it is body or bio identical and it is the most up to date and safest form of HRT available.
+The oestrogen comes in a transdermal gel and the progesterone is Utrogestan although some women prefer to have the mirena coil to protect their uterine lining (the mirena coil contains a very small dose of synthetic progesterone).
 This HRT is regulated by NICE and your GP can prescribe it.
-I went to a private clinic because I needed a much lower dose of progesterone (that isn't advised by NICE).
+Some women choose to go to a private clinic, I see a private menopause specialist due to my progesterone intolerance, but that is personal choice, it is not a necessity.

 In terms of the safety of HRT since the big breast cancer scare way back - where a whole generation of women missed out on the benefits (and there are huge health benefits) of HRT - this is the best book I have been recommended - Oestrogen Matters, Why taking hormones in menopause can improve women's well-being and lengthen their lives, without raising the risk of breast cancer - I have not read it yet myself but I am planning to,